-To make matter worse, the subsequent scratch and itch cycle breaks the already poor skin barrier, which lead to entry of allergens, chemicals, and irritants into the skin.
+To make matter worse, the subsequent scratch breaks the skin barrier, which leads to the entry of allergens, chemicals, and irritants into the skin.

 Worst of all, pathogens such as bacteria, viruses or fungi, now have an entry into the skin causing infection.
 To fight off the pathogens and irritants, the body mounts an inflammatory response to the skin, which can worsen the itch sensation.

 For parents caring for children with eczema, it can be really difficult and heart wrenching.
 You cannot rationalize with children about the need to avoid scratching, because they are too young to understand.

 Furthermore, young children may not have the coping mechanism needed to restrain from scratching.
 Then again, itch can be tough even for adults to handle.

 What can you do to help your children?

 Here are 10 things you can do to help a child with the itch:

 -Trim and file the fingernails.
 Make sure the nails are short and there are no sharp edges.
 If they have to scratch, only the fingertips are in contact with the skin, not the nails.
 This can help prevent or reduce the damage to skin, in case they start to scratch.

 -Give your child something to play with during the day to occupy their hands.
 Toy cars, Barbie dolls, small balls or any hand toys can keep their hands busy.
 This will reduce the chance for them to scratch their skin.